Model Selection for Generic Contextual Bandits: Model Selection for Contextual Bandits

 \subsection{Proof of Theorem~\ref{thm:falcon}}

 The above calculation shows that as soon as

 the model selection procedure will succeed with high probability.
 Until the above condition is satisfied, we do not have any handle on the regret and hence the regret in that phase will be linear.
 This corresponds the first term in the regret expression.
 Suppose $m^*$ be the epoch index where the conditions of Lemma~\ref{lem:falcon_model} hold.
-Then, for $m>m^*$, the regret is given by (see \cite{falcon}):
+Lemma \ref{lem:falcon_model} gives that the total number of rounds till the beginning of phase $m^{*}$ is upper bounded by $\mathcal{O}( \max\{ \log (|\mathcal{F}_M|), \log (1/\delta), \log T \Delta^{-2} \} )$, where $\mathcal{O}$ hides global absolute constants.
+Then, the total regret is given by